 - Label the line (e.g., "Travel") and choose your Spanish SIM for calls and the eSIM for data.

-Romi's tip: Install and activate your eSIM before leaving home, using Wi-Fi.
-That way, when you land in the UK, you just have to enable data roaming for that line, and you'll be online.
-If you need technical details, don't miss the guide on what an eSIM is.
+Romi's tip: install and activate your eSIM before leaving home, with Wi-Fi.
+That way, when you land in the UK, you only have to activate data roaming for that line and you'll be online.
+If you need step-by-step technical details, don't miss the guide on how to install an eSIM.

-If you're combining the UK with other countries on the continent, consider a regional plan: our 30-day Europe eSIM is ideal if you're taking a long tour, though keep in mind the Brexit nuance I explain below.
+If you plan to combine the UK with other countries on the continent, consider a regional plan: our Europe eSIM is ideal if you're taking a long tour, though keep in mind the Brexit nuance I explain below.

-Connectivity by cities: London, Edinburgh, Manchester and Liverpool
+Connection by cities: London, Edinburgh, Manchester, and Liverpool

-In major British cities, connectivity is excellent, with 4G everywhere and 5G becoming increasingly widespread.
+In major British cities, the connection is excellent, with 4G everywhere and 5G increasingly widespread.
 Here's what you can expect in the most visited destinations.

 - London: full coverage, including 4G on almost the entire Tube.
-Ideal for navigating with Citymapper, paying with your phone on buses, and checking your luggage on maps as you cross the city.
+Ideal for navigating with Citymapper, paying by phone on buses, and checking maps as you cross the city.

 - Edinburgh: very good signal in the Old Town and the Royal Mile.
-Perfect for castle photos and finding your way around its steep streets.
+Perfect for castle photos and navigating its steep streets.

 - Manchester: 5G widely available in the city center and the Northern Quarter.
 No problems for streaming or video calls.

-In all of them, your PuraSim eSIM connects you to the best available local network.
-And if your route includes a jump to Paris or Dublin, remember that the UK is no longer part of the EU: you'll be interested in the difference with an international eSIM.
+In all of these, your PuraSim eSIM connects you to the best available local network.
+And if your route includes a jump to Paris or Dublin, remember that the UK is no longer part of the EU: you'll want to understand the difference between an international chip vs. eSIM before deciding which plan to buy for each leg of your journey.

-There are three details that confuse many travelers and should be clear before stepping foot on British soil.
+There are three details that confuse many travelers and should be clear before setting foot on British soil.
 I'll summarize them in this list of essentials.

-- The UK is NO LONGER part of the European Union.
-After Brexit, it's a third country.
+- The United Kingdom IS NO LONGER the European Union.
+After Brexit, it is a third country.
 This is key: a "Europe" eSIM may or may not include the UK, and your Spanish operator may apply non-EU roaming charges (much more expensive) there.
 That's why it's best to get a UK-specific eSIM or one that expressly includes it.

 - The currency is the pound sterling (GBP), not the euro.
 Having data allows you to check the exchange rate in real time, pay with your mobile, and avoid tourist ATM fees.

-- The plugs are Type G, those characteristic three flat-pin ones.
+- Plugs are Type G, those characteristic three flat prongs.
 The voltage is 230V.
-You'll need a British adapter; the European two-pin one won't fit.
+You will need a British adapter; the two-prong European one will not fit.

 Prices: operator roaming vs eSIM

-This is where the eSIM wins hands down.
-Spanish operators, treating the UK as a non-EU destination, apply high roaming charges that can skyrocket without you realizing it.
+This is where the eSIM wins by a landslide.
+Spanish operators, treating the UK as a destination outside the EU, apply high roaming rates that can skyrocket without you realizing it.
 Compare the options.

 |---|---|---|